Validating AU Microscopii d with Transit Timing Variations: Discussion

-The 3:2 resonance is the most common among the resonant chains, the 7:5, 8:5, 5:3, and 5:4 resonances are not as common, respectively, but are not unprecedented, and the 9:4 resonance (or 11:5 in some of our models) does not appear to be very common \citep{fabrycky2014}.
-Thus, the distribution of MMR chains among the known exoplanets gives stronger credence to the potential 3:2 resonant chain pairs of the AU Mic system.
-Regardless of which of the six candidates periods for AU Mic d is correct, with the 12.74-day case being most favored, all place the AU Mic system in a resonant chain, with the 12.74-day case being the simplest resonant chain configuration.
-The presence of MMRs in such a young system poses significant constraints for the formation model and evolution of planetary systems.
-The similarly young v1298 Tau system is also in a similar resonant chain configuration, suggesting this may be a common characteristic of the formation of compact multi-planet systems \citep{david2019a, david2019b, tejada-arevalo2022}.
+Suggestively, as per the Occam's razor argument, the near 4:6:9 resonant chain (or near 3:2 parings between d \& b and between c \& d) is the simplest one, given that our TTV and RV models, dynamical stability tests, and the calculated TTV super-period favor the 12.7-day case (the 12.6-day case also shares this near-MMR chain but is not as favored).
+The 3:2 resonance is the most common among the resonant chains, the 4:3, 5:3, 7:5, and 8:5 resonances are not as common, respectively, but are not unprecedented, and the 9:4 and 9:7 resonances do not appear to be very common \citep{fabrycky2014}.
+Thus, the distribution of near-MMR chains among the known exoplanets gives stronger credence to the potential near 3:2 resonant chain pairs of the AU Mic system.
+Regardless of which of the ten candidates periods for AU Mic d is correct, with the 12.7-day case being most favored, all place the AU Mic system near a resonant chain, with the 12.7-day case being the simplest commensurability chain configuration.
+The presence of near-MMRs in such a young system poses significant constraints for the formation model and evolution of planetary systems.
+The similarly young V1298 Tau system is also near a similar resonant chain configuration, suggesting this may be a common characteristic of the formation of compact multi-planet systems \citep{david2019a, david2019b, tejada-arevalo2022}.
 This implies that the planetary systems can develop resonant chains very early on, particularly in compact systems, which in turns would quickly establish the stability of the dynamical systems.